 How do I display seconds in Windows 11 clock?

-If you’re on the Dev build 25247 or later, you can go to Taskbar behaviors in Taskbar Settings, and turn on Show seconds in system tray clock.
+Go to Taskbar behaviors in Taskbar Settings, and turn on Show seconds in system tray clock.
 For additional methods and information, refer to our guide above.

 How do I show seconds on my computer clock?

 There are a variety of ways to show seconds on your computer clock.
 You can use third-party apps like ElevenClock, or turn on native support for seconds in the system tray clock.
 Refer to our guide above to know more.

 Time is a precious thing.
 But is the ability to see seconds in your taskbar clock more precious than your system resources?
 Microsoft now gives you the choice.
 And we hope you now know how to display seconds in the taskbar clock if you decide for it.

 - Windows 11 Taskbar Not Showing?
 How to Fix

 - Windows 11 Spotlight Not Working?
 9 Fixes and 3 Checks To Do